(Including Harassment, Sexual Harassment/Misconduct or Illegal Discrimination)

 This policy addresses discriminatory misconduct between supervisors and employees, between fellow employees, between employees and students, between employees and candidates for employment, and between third parties such as vendors or visitors and employees or students.
 Willamette expects contractors and other third-party employers doing business on Willamette’s campus to abide by this policy.
 This policy applies to conduct which is or could be a violation of Title IX (gender), Title VI (race, color and national origin-based discrimination), Title VII of the Civil Rights Act, the Rehabilitation Act and Americans with Disabilities Act (disability-based discrimination), and to any other classifications protected by federal, state law, or Willamette University policy.

 Policies concerning discriminatory misconduct involving Willamette University students, whether enrolled or visiting, may be found under the student policy titled (and linked) “Sexual Misconduct Policy & Protocol for Students.“ If a complaint involves both employee(s) and student(s), or a student who is also an employee of the University, a determination will be made as to the applicable policy and process.
 In general, if the respondent in a complaint is an employee, this policy shall govern.
 If the respondent is a student, the student policy shall govern.
 If the complaint is made by or about a student employee involved in a potential violation that has occurred in the course of his/her job, this policy will also govern.
-In any of these cases, both the Office of Human Resources and Campus Life will typically be involved in the process of inquiry and any investigation where both students and employees are involved in the matter as respondents or complainants.
+In any of these cases, both the Office of Human Resources and Student Affairs will typically be involved in the process of inquiry and any investigation where both students and employees are involved in the matter as respondents or complainants.

 Any staff member, faculty member or student who believes he or she has been the subject of discrimination or harassment by an employee of the University should report the circumstances immediately to his/her supervisor, the supervisor of the person with whom he/she is having difficulty, or the Director of Human Resources.
 Likewise, any employee who feels that he/she has been harassed by a student or another member of the community should report such circumstances to his/her supervisor and/or Human Resources.